These are complex disorders. They require a complex approach.

 To explore special issues in the field of eating disorders as they relate to gender, race, ethnicity, culture, sexuality, gender identity, age and size, please visit the Diversity Issues section.

-Atypical Eating Disorders
+Atypical Eating Behaviors

 Not a recognized medical diagnosis, diabulimia refers to the condition in which an individual with an eating disorder, who also has diabetes, manipulates insulin levels to manage weight.
 It carries serious health consequences.
 Learn more.